StasDoskalenko/react-native-google-fit/docs/INSTALLATION.md

    there is a `debug.keystore` file

    if you don't have one, then run **(You need to enable keytool command in your machine)**
+   <br/>Sometimes you might want to delete the existing one from template becuase it's outdated, so it's recommanded to create your own fresh one.
 ```
    keytool -genkey -v -keystore debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000
 ```